AeroSpace is an i3-like tiling window manager for macOS

 Windows that are recognized as dialogs are floated by default.

-If you find that some windows are not handled properly please report an issue (don’t forget to attach debug-windows output).
 You can also use on-window-detected to force tile or force float all windows of a particular application:

 1. Force tile all the windows (or windows of a particular app)